rpav/cl-xcb-xlib-demos/README.md

 on a different head (useful if one has faster GL than the default).

 ## cairo-arc

+**Updated:** Cairo demos are now going to be in cl-cairo2 itself.
+They can be run with only cl-cairo2 using an image-surface, or using cairo-xcb.
+The stuff below still applies, but the drawing code is in cl-cairo2.

 The first sample adapted from cairographics.org/samples/.
 While the output isn't particularly interesting, it illustrates a number of